c-mart/smog/readme.md

 ### Populate Database
 Finally, we need to build our database tables.
 First, ensure that your virtualenv is still activated in the shell.
 Activate it again if necessary (`source /var/www/smog-venv/bin/activate`).

-- Set an environment variable for your smog configuration file: `SMOG_CONFIG=/var/www/smog_config.py`
+- Set an environment variable for your smog configuration file:
+- `SMOG_CONFIG=/var/www/smog_config.py`
-- Run `python /var/www/smog/manage.py init_db`.
-This will create the database tables, add a user, and populate initial site settings.
+- Run the database initialization routine, which creates the database tables, adds a user, and populates initial site settings:
+- `python /var/www/smog/manage.py init_db`

-If you are using a SQLite database, we need to change its file permissions so that smog can write to it while running as the Apache user: `chown -R www-data:www-data /var/www/smogdb`
+If you are using a SQLite database, we need to change its file permissions so that smog can write to it while running as the Apache user:

+`chown -R www-data:www-data /var/www/smogdb`

 ### Final Steps
 Try browsing to your site. if everything is working your new blog will load!